Common Law Divorce

 • Alabama

 Some couples opt for a common law marriage and then find that it has failed.
 Such couples then pursue a common law divorce.
-In those states in which a common law marriage is not recognized, common law divorce cannot be pursued.
+The states in which a common law marriage is not recognized, common law divorce cannot be pursued.
 In such states, it is considered that the couple was never married.
+In short, their marriage is taken as an annulled marital union that was void by law.

 Notion regarding Common Law Divorce